 Do yourself, your dog and the community a favor and have her spayed.
 If you love your dog, you will do that, as there really is nothing to be gained by breeding her.
 Sorry, this is the truth.
 And if I am being blunt, it is only because this is an issue I am passionate about.

 SUCCESSFUL BREEDERS LOVE THE BREEDIf you really want to get into breeding dogs, it should first be because of your love for the pitbull breed.
 If you love the breed, you of course will demonstrate it by only breeding dogs that are of proper age.
 If you are wanting to breed in the hopes of cashing in on a few quick dollars, email me back and I will show you my vet bills.

 Hi my name is Raymond, I'm 17 I stay in Defiance, Ohio and I want to be a Pitbull Breeder, and I don't know how to get started and I been looking at your page and I want to know if u can give me some ways that is a good start?

-Go to your local ANIMAL SHELTER and ask how many pitbull puppies they have because the owners were unable to place them even for free; you may be surprised.
-In fact, even those who breed their female pitbull to some of the top studs (Nationally recognized) in the country, after paying stud fees often in excess of $2500 are having a hard time finding buyers willing to pay over $500 for their pups.
-That is just the nature of the economy at present along with the supply and demand.
+Go to your local animal shelter and ask how many pitbull puppies they have because the owners were unable to place them even for free; you may be surprised.
+In fact, even those who breed their female to some of the top studs (Nationally recognized) in the country, after paying stud fees often in excess of $2500 are having a hard time finding buyers willing to pay over $500 for their pups.
+That is just the nature of the economy, along with the supply and demand.
+ANIMAL SHELTER

-Before becoming a dog breeder read my pages on dog health
+Before becoming a dog breeder read all my pages on health